GajendranParthasarathi/IoTSinglePhaseLoadMonitorESP8266/README.md

 ### Summary
 The primary function of this code is to connect to a Wi-Fi network, continuously read electrical parameters from five PZEM-004T modules, format these readings into a POST request, and send them to a specified server URL for data logging or processing.
 Each loop iteration allows for a data transmission every 7 seconds, which helps in monitoring energy consumption.

+This PHP script is designed to collect data from an ESP32 device via a POST request and insert that data into a MySQL database.
+Below is a clear, concise explanation of the different parts of the code:

+### Explanation of the Code

+1. **Database Connection Parameters**:
+   - The script sets up database connection parameters including the server name (`localhost`), username (`pgcresearch_gaja`), password (`Gaja@123`), and database name (`pgcresearch_newiot`).

+2. **Creating Database Connection**:
+   - It creates a new MySQLi object (`$conn`) to connect to the MySQL database using the provided parameters.

+3. **Checking the Connection**:
+   - The script checks if the connection was successful.
+If there is an error, it terminates the execution (`die`) and outputs an error message.

+4. **Handling Incoming Data**:
+   - The script checks if the request method is POST (`$_SERVER["REQUEST_METHOD"] == "POST"`), which indicates that data has been sent from the ESP32.
+   - It retrieves various measurements (voltage, current, power, frequency, power factor, and energy) for five channels (1 through 5) from the POST data.
+Each measurement is stored in a variable, such as `$Voltage1post`, `$Current1post`, etc.

+5. **Inserting Data into the Database**:
+   - The script constructs an SQL `INSERT` statement to add the collected data into a table called `RegaIllamHall2`.
+The values for each measurement are included in the SQL command.
+   - After constructing the SQL query, it executes the query using `$conn->query($sql)`.

+6. **Feedback on Insertion**:
+   - If the data is inserted successfully, it echoes a success message.
+If there is an error during insertion, it outputs the SQL error message.

+7. **Closing the Database Connection**:
+   - Finally, the script closes the database connection using `$conn->close()` to free up resources.

+### Summary
+- This PHP script receives measurement data from an ESP32 device via an HTTP POST request, connects to a MySQL database, stores the data in a specified table, and provides feedback on whether the data insertion was successful or if an error occurred.

+### Security Consideration
+- **SQL Injection Risk**: The current implementation directly uses user input in SQL queries, which can lead to SQL injection attacks.
+It is recommended to use prepared statements to mitigate this risk.Avoid hardcoding sensitive data like usernames and passwords in production environments; instead, consider using environment variables or secure configuration files.